How to save money on antihistamines

 Are any antihistamines funded?

-Some antihistamines (including cetirizine and loratadine) are fully funded by Pharmac, so with a doctor’s prescription you’ll pay a maximum of $5 at the pharmacy for a 3-month supply.
-There are also exemptions for people aged 13 years or under or 65 or older, people holding a Community Services Card and their dependent children, and people with a Prescription Subsidy Card.
+Some antihistamines (including cetirizine, fexofenadine and loratadine) are fully funded by the government agency Pharmac.
+So, with a doctor’s prescription, you’ll pay a maximum of $5 at the pharmacy for a 3-month supply.
+There are also exemptions for:

-However, if you don’t have a Community Services Card and are paying the full cost of a GP appointment for an adult, it might be cheaper to buy a large packet of a generic antihistamines at the pharmacy.
+However, if you don’t have a Community Services Card and are paying the full cost of a GP appointment for an adult, it might be cheaper to buy a large packet of a generic antihistamine at the pharmacy.

-Top tips for saving money on antihistamines
+Tips for saving money on antihistamines

-- Shop around.
+Shop around.
 We found big differences between stores for the same product.

-- Go large.
+Go large.
 It’s usually cheaper to buy a larger packet.

-- Choose a generic product.
+Choose a generic product.
 Ask your pharmacist about the options.

-- Ask your GP if you’re eligible for a prescription for a fully funded antihistamine.
+Ask your GP if you’re eligible for a prescription for a fully funded antihistamine.

 Hay fever: What are the best remedies for managing allergies?